School-of-Code-HQ/pt_week-2/README.md

 - Once you've understood the basics you can take a look at [this great reference article with diagrams](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
 - To have a bit of fun and 'flex' your skills, play this game called [Flexbox Froggy](https://flexboxfroggy.com/).

-Now that you can use flexbox, have a go at implementing it in some of your practice sites and use it in your checkpoint challenge!
+Now that you can use Flexbox, have a go at implementing it in some of your practice sites and use it in your checkpoint challenge!

 ### Clean Code and Naming Conventions